Section I: Basics

 1. What was the Grand Conjunction/Great Upheaval?

 2. The Grand Conjunction was a devastating event that occurred in the year 740 (on the Barovian calendar, the usual reference for time in Ravenloft).
 The Vistani seer Hyskosa foresaw this in a hexad of prophecies.
-Over the five years the verses were fulfilled until the wizard-king Azalin (in an attempt to leave the Demiplane of Dread) forced the Conjunction to occur early.
-For a brief time the darklords were freed from their curses and prisons in the mists before the Conjunction collapsed - but not before many changes were made to both the lands of the Core and the Islands of Terror.
+Over the course of five years, the verses were fulfilled until the wizard-king Azalin (in an attempt to leave the Demiplane of Dread) forced the Conjunction to occur early.
+For a brief time the darklords were freed from their curses and prisons in the Mists before the Conjunction collapsed - but not before many changes were made to both the lands of the Core and the Islands of Terror.

 The developers of RAVENLOFT used the Grand Conjunction to ‘tweak’ the world and correct what they saw as errors in the Land.
-They removed lands seen superfluous with roles that were better filled elsewhere (Gundarak, Arkandale) and removed lands that seemed inappropriate for the gothic and folklore tone of Ravenloft (Arak, Vechor).
+They removed lands seen as superfluous with roles that were better filled elsewhere (Gundarak, Arkandale) and removed lands that seemed inappropriate for the gothic and folklore tone of Ravenloft (Arak, Vechor).
 Within the game world of Ravenloft, the Grand Conjunction is commonly referred to as the Great Upheaval.

 3. What changed during the Grand Conjunction?